Values and definitions of valid literals.

 A numeric constant can consist of integers 0-9 and a minus sign prefix.
 A numeric constant can also be float.
 A float can be a series of one or more decimal digits, followed by a period, ., and one or more decimal digits.
 There is no optional + sign.
 The forms .42 and 42 are unacceptable.
 You can use leading or trailing zeros before and after decimal points.
 For example, 0.42 and 42.0.
 A float constant, expressed in E notation, consists of the characters in this regular expression:

 A letter followed by any sequence of letters, digits, or the underscore.
-Names of tables, columns, and other objects are identifiers.
-Enclose them in double quotation marks.
+Names of tables, columns, and other objects are identifiers and enclosed in double quotation marks.

 An optional minus sign, -, followed by one or more digits.